 The relevance of a discretionary trust and how it comes into play in a divorce settlement will depend upon a range of factors including:

-- The powers given to the trustees;
+- The powers are given to the trustees.

-- The trust documentation;
+- The trust documentation.

 - The extent to which the trustees have exercised their discretion in favour of the divorcing spouse prior to the divorce.
 If there is a pattern of the trustees having paid out income or capital then the Court will be quicker to infer that the trust resources might be available in the future.
-That is why it is important that trustees and beneficiaries take early advice about the impact of distributions on any financial award in divorce proceedings.
+That is why it is important that trustees and beneficiaries take early family law advice about the impact of distributions on any financial award in divorce proceedings.

 If the Court decides the trust is nuptial then it has very wide powers.
 The Court can:

-- Change the trustees and appoint new ones;
+- Change the trustees and appoint new ones.

-- Transfer monies out of the trust;
+- Transfer monies out of the trust.

 - Change who benefits from the trust.

-What happens if the trust is off-shore?
+What happens if a trust is off-shore?